duneroadrunner/SaferCPlusPlus/index.md

 These poly pointers do not support construction from scope pointers, and thus are not bound by the same usage restrictions.
 For example, these poly pointers may be used as a member of a class or struct.

 ### TXScopeAnyPointer, TXScopeAnyConstPointer, TAnyPointer, TAnyConstPointer
 "Any" pointers are also “chameleon” pointers that behave similarly to poly pointers.
 One difference is that unlike poly pointers which can only be directly constructed from a finite set of pointer types, "any" pointers can be constructed from almost any kind of pointer.
 But poly pointers can be constructed from "any" pointers, so indirectly, via "any" pointers, pretty much any type of pointer converts to a poly pointer too.
-In particular, if you wanted to pass a pointer generated by make_pointer_to_member() to a function that takes a poly pointer, you would first need to wrap it an "any" pointer.
+In particular, if you wanted to pass a pointer generated by [make_pointer_to_member()](#make_pointer_to_member) to a function that takes a poly pointer, you would first need to wrap it an "any" pointer.
 This is demonstrated in the scope poly pointer usage example.

-While in theory you could use "any" pointers directly as function arguments, it is generally recommended that you use poly pointers instead, for largely the same reasons [std::variant is generally preferred over std::any](http://www.boost.org/doc/libs/1_63_0/doc/html/variant/misc.html#variant.versus-any).
+"Any" pointers can also be used as function arguments.
+The choice between using poly pointers versus "any" pointers is similar to the choice between [std::variant and std::any](http://www.boost.org/doc/libs/1_63_0/doc/html/variant/misc.html#variant.versus-any).

 ### TXScopeAnyRandomAccessIterator, TXScopeAnyRandomAccessConstIterator, TAnyRandomAccessIterator, TAnyRandomAccessConstIterator

 In modern C++ (and SaferCPlusPlus), arrays of different sizes are actually different types, with incompatible iterators.
 So, for example, if you wanted to make a function that accepts the iterators of arrays of varying size, you would generally do that by "templatizing" the function.
 Alternatively, you could use an "any random access iterator" which is a "chameleon" iterator that can be constructed from basically any iterator that supports operator\[\] (the "square bracket" operator).

-Note that at the time of this writing (Feb 2017), the library does not yet provide any "scope" iterators, but may do so in the future.

 ### TXScopeRandomAccessSection, TXScopeRandomAccessConstSection, TRandomAccessSection, TRandomAccessConstSection